 So far ozonewp has created 3 blog entries.

-Today, technology is popularly used in nearly every aspect of the sales cycle.
+Today, technology can improve every aspect of the sales cycle.
 From basic calling to more complex elements of lead generation, prospecting, tracking and CRM.
-However, sales agents still end up spending a chunk of their time manually working through tasks that could easily be automated, making the entire sales process frustrating, laborious and inefficient.
+However, sales agents still end up spending a chunk of their time manually working through tasks that could have been automated.
+This makes the entire sales process frustrating, laborious and inefficient.
 For example, it is not uncommon for agents to waste productive time: Trying to get through to qualified customers Calling customers whose numbers are on the DND list Manually inputting call details Finding and consolidating customer information, and then, not being able to find them at a glance when chatting with a potential lead Juggling between multiple pieces of software Calling customers days after they’ve expressed interest through web forms, for instance Manually mapping callers to tickets What a challenge it is to find a solution that meets these pain points and more!
 So, what should a small business look for, in a phone system for efficient sales management?
 Here are 8 tips that could help: Tip 1: Look for automated dialing.
 It takes 18 or more phone dials to connect with a prospect, and call-back rates are below 1%.
 On average, agents spend a measly 10-20% or so of their time being productive, where they manage to get a hold of qualified customers.
 The remainder of the time is spent on inefficient, wasteful tasks like manual dialing, mis-dialing, dropped calls, sifting through lists, and listening to busy tones.
 Look for a small business phone system that can automate dialing.
 Double productivity through increased operational efficiency, increased talk time for agents, and better lead conversion.
 Tip 2: Look for Compliance For efficient sales, it is critical to have a DND compliant database.
 Once their number is DND registered, customers can register a complaint for receiving unsolicited commercial text messages or phone calls.
 Look for a phone system that can scrub your database to ensure your list is DND compliant.
-Tip 3: Look for CRM integration.
+Tip 3: Ensure CRM integration.
 Your small business may be using CRM solutions like Zoho, Zendesk, Freshdesk or even Salesforce.
 Make sure your phone system gives a seamless integration.
 This arms your sales agents with the right tools to be efficient.
 CRM integration ensures efficient sales processes now, and as your business grows and scales in the future.
 For starters, a lot of manual labor is automated, and sales agents can easily access information at a glance.
 For example, look for features that can: Auto-log calls so that sales agents don’t waste time manually doing it.
 Auto-call customers when they fill out a webform.
 Agents get real-time alerts when customers express interest and is armed with all the relevant info.
 Agents simply click to call interested customers.
 Easily access relevant data on leads as agents talk to /chat with them.
 Agents don’t need to toggle between different software or windows, thereby making their operations more streamlined and productive.
-Use IVR to send reminders for last dates, renewals, payments, greetings, announcements and [...]
+Use IVR to send reminders for last dates, renewals, payments, greetings, announcements and other updates. [...]

 How Does your Call Center measure up against Industry Standards?